nrwl/nx/docs/nx-cloud/private/standalone.md

 To obtain the `AZURE_CONNECTION_STRING` value go to your "Storage Account" and click on "Access Keys".
 You will also need to create a container in your storage account before starting the Nx Cloud container.

-If you use an external file storage, you don't have to provision the volume.
+If you use an external file storage solution, you don't have to provision the volume.

 {% callout type="note" title="Cache expiration time" %}
 See note above about setting a cache expiration time.
 For Azure blob